sshao0516/sshao0516.github.io/source/_posts/about.md

 </html>

 # Biography
-Shuai Shao is currently an Algorithm Engineer in Bytedance AI Lab.
+Shuai Shao is currently an Lead Researcher in Bytedance AI Lab.
 His research interests are in the field of **Object Detection**, **Multimodal Content Understanding** and **Building Large-Scale Dataset**, with particular interests in solving fundamental research problems and building real-world working systems.

 Shuai was born in Changchun, China.
 He received a B.S. degree from [Jilin University](http://www.jlu.edu.cn/) in 2017.
 Immediately following, he joined Megvii Research, and was mentored by [Dr. Gang Yu](http://www.skicyyu.org/) and supervised by [Dr. Jian Sun](http://jiansun.org/).